SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 ![](img/crv1.jpg)

-From CoinGecko and blockchain explorers, we can see that the circulating supply of CRV tokens is only 637 million, and the amount of CRV borrowed by the whale exceeds that held by all external account holders.
+From CoinGecko and blockchain explorers, we can see that the circulating supply of CRV tokens is only 637 million and the amount of CRV borrowed by the whale exceeds that held by all external account holders.
 For example, as of November 25th, there were only 42.12 million CRV in the Aave contract, and the 8th largest CRV holder, Binance 14, only held 20.21 million CRV.

 ![](img/crv2.png)